canonical/microk8s.io/docs/registry-built-in.md

 ---
 layout: docs
-title: "Using the temporary private registry"
+title: "Using the built-in private registry"
-permalink: /docs/registry-temporary
+permalink: /docs/registry-built-in
 ---

-# Working with MicroK8s' registry add-on
+# Working with MicroK8s' built-in registry

 Having a private Docker registry can significantly improve your productivity by reducing the time spent in uploading and downloading Docker images.
 The